rafi/awesome-cli-binaries/README.md

-# Awesome (Linux x86_64) CLI Binaries
+# Awesome (Linux amd64) CLI Binaries

-> This image builds a static latest version of tmux and downloads Linux x86_64
+> This image builds a static version of tmux and downloads latest Linux amd64
 > binaries of popular terminal utilities.
 Quickly install the newest utilities
 > on any Linux server.

 ## Use-case

-Working on different remote servers?
-Annoyed your tools aren't there?
-With this repo, you can quickly upload them to a Linux remote server, including a spiffy bash config.
+Working on many remote servers?
+Can't install your favorite tools for some reason?
+With this repo, you can quickly upload them to a remote Linux server, together with comfortable pre-made configurations.

 ## Setup

-1. Install [just](https://github.com/casey/just) on your workstation.
+1. Install [just] on your workstation. (macOS: `brew install just`)

 1. Prepare the binaries on your workstation: